ggbot-org/ggbot/docs/error-handling.md

 However, using `error instanceof MyError` can be done only if the error instance was created in the same JavaScript context that catches it.
 This could be not the case, not only in client-server model but also when using threads (e.g. *Web Workers*).
-An error should also be serializable into JSON.
+An error should also be serializable into JSON, in the following example the `toObject()` method return something that can be serialized.

 ```ts
 export class MyError extends Error {